Complete One-Loop Corrections to $e^+ e^-\rightarrow{\tilde{\chi}}_1^0 {\tilde{\chi}}_1^0 h^0$ for Different Scenarios: Radiative Corrections

-A real photon radiates from the electron/ positron, and can have either soft or collinear nature.
+where the photon of momentum $(k_\gamma)$ radiates from the electron/positron 𝑒$e^\pm$, can have either soft or collinear nature.
 The collinear singularity is regularized by keeping electron (positron) mass.
 The general phase-space-slicing method (PSS) is adopted to separate the soft photon emission singularity from the real photon emission processes.
-By using this method, the bremsstrahlung phase space is divided into singular and non-singular regions by the soft photon cut off, $\Delta E$, and the cross section of the real photon emission process is decomposed into soft and hard terms \cite{r30},
+In the PSS approach the soft and collinear regions are excluded from phase space by appropriate phase-space cuts.
+By introducing an arbitrary small soft cutoff, we separate the overall integration of the $2\rightarrow4$ phase space into singular and non-singular regions by the soft photon cut off, $\Delta E=\delta_s\sqrt{s}/2$, i.e. $E_\gamma\leq\Delta E$, or hard, i.e. $E_\gamma\leq\Delta E$.
+The real cross section in Eq.(\ref{eq:3}) can then be written as \cite{r23}: